condensate-io/verified-agentic-development/README.md

 Traditional methodologies—waterfall, Agile, DevOps—optimize workflow, not assurance.
 Even Spec-Driven Development (SDD) and Test-Driven Development (TDD), while powerful, are insufficient when applied independently in modern AI-augmented environments.

-This whitepaper proposes a new paradigm:
+This whitepaper proposes a hybrid approach:

 Verified Agentic Development (VAD)
 A control-system model where intent is formalized, proof obligations are executable, and agents operate within bounded verification loops under governance constraints.